lydiadanas/Data-310/MondayWeek2.md

 5. Best model produced:

-    The best model produced was the one above, and the reason why it was the best was because it significantly lowered the mean absolute error for the linear model.
-Before adding the fuel-system variable, the linear model's error was around 52.
-After adding that variable, it decreased to 2.24.
+    The best model produced was one with city-mpg, engine-type, and normalized loss, and the reason why it was the best was because it significantly lowered the mean absolute error for the linear model down to around 1.
    The DNN error stayed low at 1.85.